 - Check our post on Kiteboarding Mannar for tips on what to bring

-- With the wind continually blowing, the evenings can be on the cold side.
-Take something warm with to wear
+- The evenings can be on the cold side with the wind continually blowing.
+Take something warm with you to wear

-- Prepare for a long day ride from Colombo as the 300-kilometer (190 miles) trip which takes between 5 to 7 hours by private car.
+- Prepare for a long day ride from Colombo as the 300-kilometer (190 miles) trip, which takes 5 to 7 hours by private car.
 Break it with a visit to the Wilpattu National Park and search for elephants and leopards.
 Or check the ancient cities along the road.

 How to Get to Mannar Sri Lanka

 - By Private Car with Driver: Vayu Resort can organize a private car, the most convenient and fastest way to reach Mannar.
 Vayu can arrange transportation from the Negombo Colombo International Airport for US$ 140 (Euro 120).
-Shared taxi can be arranged as well.
+A shared taxi can be arranged as well.

-- By Train: Trains in Sri Lanka are quite efficient and run on time.
-Take one of the two daily trains from Negombo up to Talaimannar
+- By Train: Trains in Sri Lanka are pretty efficient and run on time.
+Take one of the two daily trains from Negombo up to Talaimannar.

 - Visit the Sri Railway website for more information

 Moreover, our good friend Kobus De Wet spent several days during the high summer kiteboarding season.
-We teamed up with him to get his feedback on this experience so that we could compile both our experiences.
-Kobus is an IKO instructor traveling to meet and teach new people around the world, including Kalpitiya, Sri Lanka, Kenya, and Zanzibar, Tanzania.
+We teamed up with him to get his feedback on this experience to compile both our experiences.
+Kobus is an IKO instructor traveling to meet and teach new people worldwide, including Kalpitiya, Sri Lanka, Kenya, and Zanzibar, Tanzania.
 So we trust his judgment when it comes to kiteboarding resorts.
 His home base is in Cape Town, South Africa, where he spends the African summer months managing his own kiteschool Kiting Buddies.
-Thanks Kobus for sharing your insights!
+Thanks, Kobus, for sharing your insights!

 Since we were not there at the high of the season, we featured photos from both Kobus and Vayu Resort in addition to our own.
-Given that the resort was officially closed when we stayed, we did not do a What we liked / did not liked summary.
-But one thing for sure is that we liked what we saw, and can’t wait to go back to get the full experience!
+Given that the resort was officially closed when we stayed, we did not do a What we liked/did not like summary.
+But one thing for sure is that we liked what we saw and can’t wait to go back to get the whole experience!
 Whether you kitesurfed or not, whether you are a birdwatcher at heart or not, the quiet of the place, the nice resort setup, and the warm welcome of the Vayu Resort team will for sure make your stay a blast!

-Our stay was in partnership with Vayu Resort.
+Our stay was in partnership with Vayu Resort, thanks to Dilsiri Welikala.
 Thank you for the terrific opportunity!
 Our opinion is our own and is not impacted by this connection.